Gantt chart template

 What is a Gantt chart template?

-In short, Gantt chart templates are a visual display of your project plan with a clearly defined timeline, as opposed to a more detailed, text-heavy project plan with no confirmed start or end dates.
-Because of their accessible format, Gantt charts give stakeholders at-a-glance insight into project status and details.
-Creating your Gantt chart template means you can have new project information for them whenever they need it.
+Gantt chart templates are a visual display of your project plan with a clearly defined timeline, as opposed to a more detailed, text-heavy project plan with no confirmed start or end dates.
+Since the Gantt chart template is reusable, it helps streamline your workflows and cut down on the upfront work of building out project timelines.

 [Product UI] Example project timeline layout with abstracted UI (Timeline)